cilium/community/CONTRIBUTOR-LADDER.md

 Reviewers are responsible for a "specific area."
 This can be a specific code directory, chapter of the docs, or other clearly-defined project component that is smaller than an entire repository or subproject.
 Most often, it is one or a set of directories in one or more Git repositories.
 This "specific area" as mentioned below refers to this area of responsibility.

+Being a Reviewer is a very significant responsibility, because Committers who merge PRs rely on the code approvals of Reviewers who are considered to be experts in their specific areas.
+Reviewers should not assume that Committers will also do an in-depth code review.

 Reviewers have all the rights and responsibilities of an Organization Member, plus:

 * **Responsibilities:**